Focus on tropical clouds: ORCESTRA

-ORCESTRA builds on the work of previous campaigns such as NARVAL (2013, 2016) and EUREC4A (2020).
-In the earlier projects, scientists have investigated how small tropical weather systems, such as cloud clusters, influence large-scale weather movements.
-This time, the focus is on the drivers and effects of mesoscale convective organization in the tropics.
+ORCESTRA (Organized Convection and EarthCARE Studies over the Tropical Atlantic) buildt on the work of previous campaigns such as NARVAL (2013, 2016) and EUREC4A (2020).
+In the earlier projects, scientists investigated how small tropical weather systems, such as cloud clusters, influence large-scale weather movements.
+ORCESTRA focused on the drivers and effects of mesoscale convective organization in the tropics.

-In the summer of 2024, ORCESTRA will bring together eight independent measurement campaigns, each approaching the question from a different perspective:
+In the summer of 2024, ORCESTRA brought together eight independent measurement campaigns, each approaching the question from a different perspective:

 How do clouds organize themselves and how does this influence our climate?